East Bengal likely to play in ISL 2020-21 - Mamata Banerjee | Goal.com

 "The problem has now been solved.
 Now East Bengal will play in ISL," she said.

 This is after the Kolkata club addressed their financial situation and finalised an investor.
-The new investors are reportedly Kolkata-based cement giants Shree Cements and the ownership structure is expected to be similar to the deal between Mohun Bagan and ATK were the latter holds 80 per cent stakes.
+The new investors are reportedly Kolkata-based cement giants Shree Cements and the ownership structure is expected to be similar to the deal between Mohun Bagan and ATK, where the latter holds 80 per cent stakes.

 "Mohun Bagan had joined ISL after an arrangement but East Bengal were trying for a very long time to play the ISL amidst the pandemic and that will finally happen now," Mamata Banerjee added.